objectivedynamics42/studio-one/RecordingNotes.md

 It looks like Impact adds eight channels.
 If you assign all of your drums to the same channel that will give you 7 channels that you don't need.
 You can hide them from the channel list - click on the hamburger in the bottom left corner of studio one to bring it up.
 Then right click on a channel and select hide

+## Automatically returning to the start of a track once you've finished playing or recording
+Transport | Options |  Return to Start on Stop

 ## Setting levels in Studio One
 ### TODO Make proper markdown links, add an example image and update the text